tarumino3/B-CvT/README.md

 # B-CvT: A Style Transfer Framework for Content Preservation and Fairness in Skin Lesion Imaging
-This is an official implementation of
+This is an official implementation of B-CvT: A Style Transfer Framework for Content Preservation and Fairness in Skin Lesion Imaging.

 ## Requireents
 You can find all dependencies in environment.yml file.
 If you use conda, you can create environment and install all libraries by using following command.